-Crite ria Indi cators Toc Outcomes 2.1 There is compliance with all applicable local, national, 2.1.1 (C) The unit of certification complies with applicable legal requirements.
-Improved risk management and ratified international laws and regulations 2.1.2 A documented system for ensuring legal compliance is in place.
+Crite ria Indicators Toc Outcomes 2.1 There is compliance with all applicable local, national, and ratified international 2.1.1 (C) The unit of certification complies with applicable legal requirements.
+Improved risk management laws and regulations 2.1.2 A documented system for ensuring legal compliance is in place.
 This system has a means to track changes to the law and also includes listing and evidence of legal due diligence of all contracted third parties, recruitment agencies, service providers and labour contractors.
 2.1.3 Legal or authorised boundaries are clearly demarcated and visibly maintained, and there is no planting beyond these legal or authorised boundaries.
-2.2 Todos los contratistas que proporcionan servicios 2.2.1 A list of contracted parties is maintained.
-Improved risk management; Human rights upheld; operativos y mano de obra, así como los proveedores de Racimos de Fruto Fresco (RFF), cumplen con los 2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party.
-Safe and decent work requisitos legales.
-2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
+2.2 2.2.1 A list of contracted parties is maintained.
+Improved risk management; Human rights upheld; 2.2.2 All contracts, including those for FFB supply, contain specific clauses on meeting applicable legal requirements, and this can be demonstrated by the third party.
+Safe and decent work 1 2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
 Where young workers are employed, the contracts include a clause for their protection.

-Criteria Indicators Toc Outcomes Improved risk management 2.3 2.3.1 (C) For all directly sourced FFB, the mill requires: • Information on geo-location of FFB origins. • Proof of the ownership status or the right/claim to the land by the grower/smallholder • Where applicable, The Growers Registry, as per resolution 002009 of 2014 issued by ICA (property registry before the ICA), valid planting/operating/trading license, or is part of a legally incorporated association scheme, a cooperative which allows the buying and selling of FFB.
+Crite ria Indicators Toc Outcomes 2.3 All FFB supplies from outside the unit of certification are from legal sources 2.3.1 (C) For all directly sourced FFB, the mill requires:Information on geo-location of FFB origins.
+Improved risk management 1 Proof of the ownership status or the right/claim to the land by the grower/smallholder The Growers Registry, as per resolution 002009/2014 of ICA (refer property registry before the ICA), or being part of a legally incorporated association scheme, that allows the buying and selling of FFB.
 2.3.2 For all indirectly sourced FFB, the unit of certification obtains from the collection centres, agents or other intermediaries, the evidence as listed in Indicator 2.3.1.
 PROCEDURAL NOTE: For Implementation Procedure for 2.3.2 refer to Annex 4.

-OPTIMISE PRODUCTIVITY, EFFICIENCY, POSITIVE IMPACTS AND RESILIENCE
+Principle 3 OPTIMISE PRODUCTIVITY, EFFICIENCY, POSITIVE IMPACTS AND RESILIENCE